RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/domainmanager.md

 format: Absolute path to a database file.
 description: URL to database file (for example, `/data/mysqlite.db`).
 Requires REDHAWK to be compiled with persistence.

-parameter: `USELOGCFG`
-required: No
-default value: None
-format: true : enables option, blank: disables option
-description: Enables the use of `$OSSIEHOME/lib/libsossielogcfg.so` to resolve <br>`LOGGING_CONFIG_URI` command line argument.
-For more information, refer to .

 parameter: `BINDAPPS`
 required: No
 default value: blank
-format: true : enables option, blank: disables option
+format: True : enables option, blank: disables option
 description: All running Applications and Components will bind to the DomainManager Process instead of the NamingService.
 This assists with high frequency deployments of Waveforms and Components.

+parameter: `USELOGCFG`
+required: No
+default value: None
+format: True : enables option, blank: disables option
+description: Enables the use of `$OSSIEHOME/lib/libsossielogcfg.so` to resolve `LOGGING_CONFIG_URI` command line argument.

 parameter: `LOGGING_CONFIG_URI`
 required: No
 default value: `defaults.logging.properties`
-format: Absolute path to a file or file name.
+format: Absolute path to a file, file://<path> URI or sca://<path> URI.
-description: Logging configuration file for DomainManager to use.
-Simple file names are resolved to files in `/etc/redhawk/logging` directory.
-All others, are resolved as a qualified path to a logging properties files.
+description: Logging configuration file for the DomainManager to use.
+Simple file names will be resolved to files in `/etc/redhawk/logging` directory.
+All others, will be resolved as an absolute path or URI to a logging properties files.

 parameter: `DEBUG_LEVEL`
 required: No